Chocolate Brownies

 Simply Altitude Pro-Tips

-The Cocoa Sift: At high altitude, cocoa powder tends to clump even more than usual due to the lack of humidity.
+Sift the Cocoa: At high altitude, cocoa powder tends to clump even more than usual due to the lack of humidity.
 Always sift your cocoa powder into the batter.
-If you don't, you’ll end up over-mixing the batter trying to get the lumps out, which ruins the texture.
+You could end up over-mixing the batter trying to get the lumps out, which ruins the texture.

-Room Temp Eggs: Cold eggs can seize up your melted butter, leading to an uneven bake.
+Room Temperature Eggs: Cold eggs can seize up your melted butter, leading to an uneven bake.
 In the mountains, we want everything to emulsify perfectly to fight off dryness.
-Drop your eggs in warm water for 5 minutes before using!
+In a hurry?
+Drop your eggs in warm water for 5 minutes before using

 Explore More High-Altitude Baking

-If you enjoyed this recipe, make sure to check out our High Altitude Baking Made Simple page.
-It’s the ultimate resource for mastering the science of mountain baking.
+If you enjoyed this recipe, head over to our High Altitude Baking Made Simple page.
+It’s our combined resource for mastering the science of elevated baking, featuring helpful adjustment charts and troubleshooting tips for different altitudes.

 Looking for more mountain-tested treats?
 Try these next: